Aegis

 Aegis is an open-source firewall for AI agents.
 It sits on the execution path between agents and tools, classifies tool calls, enforces policies before execution, supports human approval flows, and keeps a tamper-evident audit trail for later review.

-I contributed to Aegis and feature it here because it is closely aligned with our work on agent safety, guardrails, AI auditing, and trustworthy deployment of agentic systems.
+I contributed to Aegis and feature it here because it is closely aligned with our work on agent safety, guardrails, AI auditing, and accountable deployment of agentic systems.

 If this project is useful in your workflow, please star the GitHub repository to help more practitioners discover it.